How to Create an Anonymous Seal?

 When any of the above question types are included in the survey, the builder turns off the Seal.

-These question types should be removed in order to reinstate the seal once again.
+These question types should be removed to bring the seal once again.

 4.2.
 Avoid URL data